concur/developer.concur.com/src/announcements/index.md

 title: SAP Concur Developer Center - Announcements
 layout: reference
 ---

+### 2019-04-08 :: SAP Concur Developer Center Forum Retirement

+SAP Concur will be retiring the Developer Forum on the SAP Concur Developer Center on April 14, 2019.
+All developers building an integration with the SAP Concur platform should contact their assigned SAP Concur technical contacts with questions.

+Clients who need assistance related to an App Center Partner app should first contact the Partner's Support team.
+The Partner will then contact the SAP Concur Support team if they need assistance.
+[Support Options](https://developer.concur.com/tools-support/support.html)

+Clients who need assistance related to their own external App should contact SAP Concur Support.

 ### 2019-03-05 :: New SSL Certificate for concursolutions.com

 #### Overview